 Guide to Building Credit at 18: Starting Early Is Key

-Establishing a robust credit profile takes time, so teaching your children how to start building credit at 18 or younger can help them get ahead.
-Building a positive credit history is essential to accessing competitive borrowing opportunities in the future.
+Establishing a robust credit profile takes time, so teaching your children how to start building credit at 18 or even younger can help them get ahead.
+Building a positive credit history can play a key role in accessing competitive borrowing opportunities in the future.

 If you have a teen or early-adult child, there are a few ways to help them establish credit at age 18.
-This can include getting a secured credit card, becoming an authorized user, or another one of the strategies we’ll cover below.
+This can include getting a secured credit card, becoming an authorized user, or implementing other strategies.

 What Is Credit and How Does It Work?

-When your child purchases an item on credit, they aren’t using money they already have.
+When a person purchases an item on credit, they aren’t using money they already have.
 Instead, they’re borrowing the funds to make that purchase and promising to repay the amount, plus interest, in the future.

 A credit history is a complete record of a consumer’s installment loans and revolving credit accounts.
 It logs data about the type of credit that’s borrowed, their amounts, the lender that issued the credit, whether payments were made on time, and each account’s status.

-Creditors report this data to the Big Three credit bureaus: Experian, Equifax, and TransUnion.
+Creditors report this data to the three major credit bureaus: Experian®, Equifax®, and TransUnion®.
 Activity is submitted at regular intervals as soon as a consumer submits an application, and as long as the account is active.
 Data is also reported when an account is closed.

 Why Is It Important to Start Building Credit Early?

-The earlier your child builds their credit, the more time they have to mature their credit history and establish their scores.
-Credit scoring models, like the commonly used FICO score, will use your child’s credit history to calculate their credit score.
+The earlier your child builds their credit, the more time they have to establish and positively impact their credit history and their scores.
+Credit scoring models, like the commonly used FICO® score, will use your child’s credit history to calculate their credit score.

 This score is like a snapshot of your child’s creditworthiness.
 Businesses and lenders may refer to that score when evaluating your child for future jobs, apartment rental applications, and new loans and credit cards.